timlawrenz/bug-free-octo-guide/docs/phase-1/README.md

     *   It then uses the `PyGithub` library to create these tickets in the target GitHub repository.
     *   *Note: This functionality has been temporarily removed from the UI to simplify the user experience and address some frontend bugs.*

+5.  **PRD Artifacts:**
+    *   Generated PRDs are saved to the `artifacts/prd` directory.
+    *   Each PRD is saved with a unique filename that includes a timestamp and a sanitized version of the feature description (e.g., `20250806-123000-implement-dark-mode.md`).

+6.  **PRD Agent Refactoring:**
+    *   The `PrdAgent` has been refactored to use a tool-based approach for generating and saving PRD artifacts.
+This is the correct way to handle artifact saving with the Google ADK.
+    *   The `generate_prd` method in the `PrdAgent` now handles the file saving logic directly.
+    *   The `/chat` endpoint in `main.py` has been updated to correctly call the `PrdAgent` with the new tool-based approach.

 ### Frontend (`ui` directory)

 The frontend is a **React** and **TypeScript** application styled with **Tailwind CSS**.